Color Matching

 • Proper consistency of ink and pretreatment

-• Shelf life of ink and pretreatment
+• Shelf life of ink, adhesive powder, and pretreatment

 • Service life of print head